 It wasn’t until the 16th century when early explorers discovered the benefits of copaiba oil and began harvesting copaiba trees specifically for essential oil production.
 After this discovery, copaiba oil quickly became a key ingredient in cosmetics, skincare, and natural remedies.2

-In the early 21st century, research emerged highlighting copaiba oil’s anti-inflammatory and antiseptic properties.3 You can get these benefits and others by applying the oil topically or inhaling it as part of an aromatherapy session.
+In the early 21st century, research emerged highlighting copaiba oil’s anti-inflammatory and antiseptic properties.3 You can get these benefits and others by applying the oil topically or using it aromatically as part of an aromatherapy session.

 Compound Properties of Copaiba